bumatic/manifold-docs/contents/authors/writing.md

 If nesting your headings by this logic is not feasible, consider abandoning headings in favor of spaced section breaks, made by leaving a blank line between one paragraph and the next, or through the use of sections announced by symbols, where an asterisk (usually centered) is left between one paragraph and the next.

 #### Block Quotes
-Block quotes (also called extracts) should be set off from body text in Word and Google Docs with blank lines above and below the quote and indented from the left using the app's Increase Indent feature.
+Block quotes (also called extracts) should be set off from body text in Word and Google Docs with blank lines above and below the quote and indented from the left using the app’s Increase Indent feature.
 Do not structure block quotes with the style feature in either Word or Google Docs.
 If your block quote is made up of more than one paragraph, you can use the ruler to add a first line indents where appropriate.

 In Markdown, begin paragraphs of the block quote using the `>` marker followed by a space: